 The presence of co-specialized suppliers (.e.g. outsourced network vendors, tower companies, IT vendors, call center operations, and exclusive distributor/dealer networks, etc.) has been critical to the success of the Indian model, as too has been the role of complementary players such as Nokia in the area of handset distribution.
-But in many parts of sub-Saharan Africa, these co-specialized suppliers and ‘partners’ are either completely lacking, or in early phases of establishing local capability and capacity; therefore, the ability of an operator to internally manage and scale core functions such as network, IT, and customer care has been critical to competitive advantage.
+But in many parts of sub-Saharan Africa, these co-specialized suppliers and ‘partners’ are either completely missing, or in early phases of establishing local capability and capacity; therefore, the ability of an operator to internally manage and scale core functions such as network, IT, and customer care has been critical to competitive advantage.
 Quite simply, even though both the Indian and African mobile telecom industries deliver the same core “products” (i.e. voice and text messaging) to millions of relatively low-income consumers, the way that the mobile value chain has produced and distributed these “products” has evolved in distinctly different ways in the two regions.
-This has serious implications for the entry of Bharti Airtel to the African continent.
+This has serious implications for the entry of Bharti Airtel into the African continent.

 The lack of co-specialized suppliers is compounded by relatively low population densities and poor infrastructure (especially roads and electrification) in many sub-Saharan African countries.
 Fewer than half of all African countries have more than 20% of their population electrified, which means that MNOs in most African markets not only run a mobile network — they also run decentralized power plants.
 The three leading MNOs in Nigeria alone are estimated to consume more than 250 million liters of diesel fuel a year to run generators on their BTS sites, and collectively employ more than 20.000 security personnel to protect their assets.
 Paved roads are the exception rather than the rule in sub-Saharan Africa — just 5% of Nigeria’s roadways are paved, while in Congo DRC the share of paved roads is just 2%.
 In India, paved roads represent 30% of the total.
 Recruiting and retaining skilled personnel can also be a challenge for MNOs in some sub-Saharan African countries due to a lack of strong technical training institutes, while access to skilled labor in India is much less of a barrier.
 There are admittedly some very challenging markets in which to operate in India — Bihar and Jharkhand for example — but these truly ‘complex’ regional markets still represent a relatively small slice of total Indian operator revenues.